The Wake Forest School of Business offers a four-year bachelor of science degree, with majors in:

 FIN 237.
 Financial Markets and Institutions.
 (3 h)

 The course provides students with an understanding of the structure and functioning of US and international financial markets.
 Topics covered in the class: banking theory, the roles of traditional and non-traditional financial intermediaries, the impact of securitization, international financial competition, financial system stability and financial regulation.
-Although primarily targeted toward finance majors, the course is suitable for business and economics majors wishing to understand our financial system.
 P-FIN 203 and FIN 232 with a C or better; or POI.

 FIN 331.
 Corporate Finance.
 (3 h)